 2. Restrictions on the collection and processing of personal data

-At its core, GDPR is about transparency, consent and responsibility around data.
-There are a number of ways to build this into your architecture and the user experience:
+At its core, GDPR is about transparency, consent, and responsibility around data.
+There are several ways to build this into your architecture and the user experience:

 □ Minimization: Minimization is a tough pill for many data scientists to swallow, often leading to clashes with legal teams.
 Developers can help keep the peace by avoiding collecting information for the sake of it and limiting data collection to what’s absolutely necessary.

-→ Tip, it may be worthwhile to have your company think of this as “Data Right-Sizing” since the word “Minimization” causes data scientists to think that even useful data will be minimized.
+→ Tip, having your company think of this as “Data Right-Sizing” may be worthwhile since the word “Minimization” causes data scientists to think that even useful data will be minimized.

 □ Retention: Delete data when it’s no longer needed for the reason it was collected.
 For example, some companies delete inactive user accounts, including all of their associated information, after 2 years.
 In the name of compliance, it’s better to have a deletion date in place than an unofficial eternal claim on data.